ImperialCollegeLondon/2022-12-08_singularity_ncl/_episodes/07-singularity-docker-mpi.md

 >
 > Using the above Dockerfile, build a Docker container image for the `linux/amd64` platform
 > named `<your-dockerhub-id>/osu-benchmarks`.
 >
+> Note: this will take a long time to build (sometimes over 1 hour)!
+(We have a prebuilt version for you to use on ARCHER2 so you
+> can carry on with the course without waiting for the build process to complete.)
+>
 > Once the image has finished building, push it to Dockerhub.
 >